Sylvia Kauders: Early life and education

 Kauders was born Sylvia Wolinsky on December 1, 1921, in Philadelphia to Russian immigrants, Morris and Sadie (née Pincus) Wolinsky, and grew up in Upper Darby Township, Pennsylvania.
-When her father died while she was only ten, Kauders' mother ran a grocery store.
+When her father died while she was only ten, Kauders' mother ran a grocery store to support the family.
 Kauders attended Upper Darby High School and in 1942 graduated from the University of Pennsylvania, where she majored in English and social studies.
 She also took classes at Temple University to meet teaching requirements.

 Career

-When Kauders's college education did not lead to a job, she learned shorhand and typing and in the mid-1940s began working as a secretary for the Jewish Community Relations Council and went on to become assistant to the group's public relations director.
+When Kauders's college education did not lead to a job, she learned shorthand and typing and in the mid-1940s began working as a secretary for the Jewish Community Relations Council and went on to become assistant to the group's public relations director.

 In 1950 she took a temporary position in Philadelphia's information office, and that led to a career that spanned decades as she progressed from information officer to special events coordinator to director.
 During that time she worked with five current and former presidents of the United States.
 Her work included promoting the city on the television program Under Billy Penn's Hat.

 Kauders worked in a variety of roles before committing in her 60s to a career in acting.
-Following college graduation she worked in radio and television.
+Following college graduation she worked in radio and television, producing and moderating a television program called Under Billy Penn's Hat.
 She later became Philadelphia's special events director and worked with five different mayors, organizing events and hosting celebrities and dignitaries.

-Kauders was the first woman president of the Philadelphia Public Relations Association in 1972-1973 and became a member of its Hall of Fame in 1976.
+Kauders was the first woman president of the Philadelphia Public Relations Association in 1972–73 and became a member of its Hall of Fame in 1976.

 In 1977, aged 55, she decided to seriously pursue an acting career and establish herself in New York City.

 Her Broadway debut took place in 1982 in Harvey Fierstein's Torch Song Trilogy as Mrs. Beckoff, the role originated by Estelle Getty.
 With her role in Jewish Repertory Theater's production of Crossing Delancey, she became known as an "entirely lovable Bubbie ... a peppery lady whose charm is a mask for a determination to carry out her schemes", according to New York Times theater critic, Richard F. Shepard.

 Her film credits include roles in American Splendor; Analyze That (2002); Predator 2 (1990), City Hall (1996).
 Woody Allen tapped her for two of his films, Crimes and Misdemeanors (1989) and Manhattan Murder Mystery (1993).
 Also in 1993, she appeared in My Life (as Diane Keaton's character's aunt).
 Her last films were Inside Llewyn Davis (2013) and Love the Coopers (2015).

-Kauders appeared in such television shows as including Law & Order: Special Victims Unit, and in the HBO series The Sopranos, in the final season, as a foul-mouthed old neighborhood lady, who seeks Tony's help with "fixing the neighborhood."
+Kauders appeared in such television shows as The Equalizer (1985), Law & Order: Special Victims Unit, and the HBO series The Sopranos during the final season, as a foul-mouthed old neighborhood lady, who seeks Tony's help with "fixing the neighborhood."